dotnet/runtime/docs/design/security/System.Collections.Generic.Dictionary.md

 }
 ```

 This works great if every possible input string is equally likely; that is, if the domain of inputs is itself uniformly distributed.
 But this is not reflective of the real world.
 Strings have technical structure: illegal UTF-16 sequences are not present unless the application has a bug.
 Strings have linguistic structure: English sentences often begin with articles like "the" or possessives like "my", and [individual letters aren't uniformly distributed across words](https://en.wikipedia.org/wiki/Letter_frequency).
 Other written languages exhibit similar characteristics.
-Strings represening HTTP headers often use the `"X-"` prefix.
+Strings representing HTTP headers often use the `"X-"` prefix.
 And so on.

 Here is another example, computing a 32-bit hash code for a fixed-length 64-bit input: